Australians have come to expect a lot from their festivals. They’re where good food, drink, and fun are experienced and great memories are made.

 Here are 5 ways to make your festival visually epic:

-Creating and following a theme gives your festival a coherent message, an inclusive vibe and ties the event together.
-A theme helps organisers, suppliers and sponsors create narratives and messages that will make more sense to visitors.
+Creating and following a theme gives your festival a coherent message, and inclusive vibe and ties the event together.
+A theme helps organizers, suppliers, and sponsors create narratives and messages that will make more sense to visitors.
 A theme also provides an opportunity for contests and promotions that can help build enthusiasm and participation.

 It’s all about the experience and many attendees will be unfamiliar with the event facility or grounds, so it can take away from their day if they continuously have to stop to decipher confusing maps.
 Wayfinding signage gives patrons clear and definitive directions in a busy and disorienting environment.
 Wayfinding signs come in all shapes and sizes and can easily be tailored to an event.
 Digital signs offer customised and interactive messaging, while monument signs and large maps ensure visitors can safely navigate the event.

 Whether you’re promoting safety or your company’s brand, consistency is key in effectively delivering a message.
 Keep your message short and concise.
 Guests have little time to digest intricate directions or extensive messaging.
 Choose an appropriate colour scheme, and stick to it.
 Selecting two colours is ideal as anything more can be distracting.

 - Safety Signs First

 Safety is at the forefront of effective planning for any large gathering.
 Large crowds can be unpredictable, but proper safety signage helps patrons, officials, and emergency teams react promptly and appropriately.
 Safety signs should be bold and strategically placed.
 You should also consult industry body safety regulations to ensure your signs and festival are compliant.

 For additional ideas on the signs and visual graphics that can help make your festival a success, here is a visual checklist: